I AM NOT A NICHE. AND NEITHER ARE YOU.

 I want to say something before I go any further, because I mean it and I don't want it to get lost.
 I genuinely admire the masters, and if I'm being completely honest, have at times envied them.
 The people who are incessantly, almost helplessly obsessed with a single thing, a craft, a question, a discipline they keep returning to for their whole lives.
 There is something extraordinary about that kind of depth and devotion.

 But I've also noticed something in myself when I look too long at what's been placed inside someone else.
 I stop seeing what's been placed inside me.
-It's a particular kind of blindness, that grass-is-greener gaze, the one that makes you a tourist in your own life, always looking at someone else's terrain and wondering if you should have been living there instead.
-The thing is, that obsession, that singular focus that some people carry, it isn't just a personality trait or a lifestyle choice.
-I think it's a genuine gifting.
-It's part of how they're wired, their particular shape.
-And it works precisely because it is their shape.
+It's a kind of blindness, that grass is greener thing, where you become a tourist in your own life and forget to look at what's actually in front of you.
+The thing is, that obsession, that singular focus some people carry their whole lives, I don't think they chose it any more than they chose the color of their big brown eyes.
+I think it's something they were just born with, some particular shape they arrived with, and they can't help returning to it any more than water can help running downhill.
 You can't borrow someone else's shape and expect it to feel like yours.
-After decades of searching, what I have found to be true is simply this, I am not that shape.
+After decades of searching, here's where I've arrived, I am not that shape.
 And maybe you're not either.

 So if you're someone who is still searching for your one thing, still waiting to feel like you've finally arrived at the version of yourself that is focused enough, specialized enough, clear enough, I want to offer you something.
 What if the search itself is the wrong question?
 What if you're not failing to find your one thing, but being called toward something harder and less tidy, something that the branders and the marketers don't quite have a template for?
 Full expression is inconvenient that way.